 Summary: A toy rabbit joins a nursery and discovers what it means to be real.

-The Velveteen Rabbit is nearly 100 years old, and yet the story feels so familiar (perhaps not the scarlet fever).
+The Velveteen Rabbit is nearly 100 years old, and yet the story feels so familiar (apart from perhaps the scarlet fever part).
 It's the tale of a rabbit who is loved and cared for by a boy who pretends he is real, and goes on a journey of discovery to find out what that really means.

 The illustrations are very of their time, in a charming way, and the story is a little longer than most books aimed at this age group.
 But in a way that Toy Story made you think twice about throwing old toys away, the Velveteen Rabbit sucks the reader into empathising with inanimate objects and caring for them a little more.